 Reminder: Christian Academy focuses on the biblical meanings of Christmas and Easter.
-Therefore we ask that classroom parties do not include Santa or the Easter Bunny.
+Therefore, we ask that classroom parties not include Santa or the Easter Bunny.

-Due to classroom capacity and space, younger siblings are not able to attend classroom parties.
+Due to classroom capacity and space, younger siblings cannot attend classroom parties.

 P.7.4 Pictures